mxagar/asl_alphabet_image_classification/README.md

 This small project contains approaches to classify letter/alphabet images that contain gestures of the American Sign Language (ASL).
 Deep Learning models are used with Keras, including (1) CNNs defined from scratch, (2) transfer learning with models pre-trained on ImageNet and (3) autoencoders in combination with random forests.

+**TLDR**: The CNN defined and trained from scratch reaches an accuracy of `0.998` on the test set!
+Probably, in part, because this is a very easy and clean dataset.

 Notes:

 - The project repository can be found here: [asl_alphabet_image_classification](https://github.com/mxagar/asl_alphabet_image_classification).